The Homosexual Was Invented in 1869

 He just wants.
 And wanting is enough to drive a story.

 The reader will understand what’s happening.
 You don’t need to spell it out.
-Trust them to recognize desire without having a character narrate their identity crisis.
+Trust them to recognise desire without having a character narrate their identity crisis.

 The Particular Friendship Is Not a Euphemism